dymio/mayak/README.md

 1. Clone code of this project.

-2. Make sure that you have Ruby version installed, specified in `.ruby-version` file.
+2. Make sure that you have Ruby version installed, specified in `.ruby-version` and `Gemfile` files.

 3. If you use RVM, add [.ruby-gemset file](http://stackoverflow.com/questions/15708916/use-rvmrc-or-ruby-version-file-to-set-a-project-gemset-with-rvm) to the root of the application.